Sahil-Virani/Sahil-Projects/README.md

 ### Project 3: Custom Shell
 - **Description:** Developed a custom shell in C, implementing built-in commands, color printing for prompts, signal handling, and fork/exec for external commands.
 - **Technologies Used:** C
 - **Repository Link:** [Link to repository]

+### Project 4: Fake News Detector
+- **Description:** Developed a TfidfVectorizer on my dataset using sklearn.
+Afterwards, initialized a PassiveAggressive Classifier and fitted the model.
+Finally, the accuracy score and the confusion matrix revealed how well my model performed.
+- **Technologies used:** Python, Pandas, NumPy
+- **Repository Link:** [Link to repository]

 ## Contact Information